intrip/laravel-authentication-acl/docs/index.md

     Next you need to attach the sidebar menu items to your view as follows:
     ```
     return View::make('myrouteprefix.index')->with('sidebar_items', $sidebar);
-    ```
+    ``
    <br/>

-  4. How to hide access to given url to anonymous user?
+  4. How to hide access on a given url to anonymous user?

-   In order to do that you need to apply the 'logged' filter to your route, if the user is not logged it will be redirected to /login.
+   In order to do that you need to apply the 'logged' filter to your route, if the user is not logged it will be
+   redirected to /login.
 If you want to redirect to a given url you could do that by passing a custom parameter to